-This Mediterranean hummus recipe is super delicious and can be the perfect one to try if you’ve run out of chickpeas.
+This White Bean Mediterranean Hummus recipe is super delicious and can be the perfect one to try if you’ve run out of chickpeas.
 Read on to discover how to make it, and some easy tips and hacks to put it to use.

 Mediterranean Hummus using White Beans – Yum!